mabnhdev/snappy-daemon-demo/README.md

 * test-forking
   * Currently commented out because snappy is not playing nicely with python daemonization code.

-This illustrates two immediate issues.
+This illustrates some immediate issues.

 1. Snap "hangs" trying to start up *test-no-notify* and fails to start several of the other daemons.